NussaratPatel/Titanic-Survival-Prediction/README.md

 - Preprocess the dataset by handling missing values, encoding categorical variables, and normalizing numerical data.
 - Train a **Random Forest Classifier** and evaluate its performance.
 - Visualize important features influencing survival.
+- Save the trained model and evaluation results for future use.

 ## Dataset
 The dataset contains the following key features: